 These methods can also be customized to some extent and enhanced with additional configurations in the Security and Compliance Center.
 One nice feature is Conditional Access, which can stop logins from certain locations, devices, and other parameters.

 There is one gap of sorts to be aware of.
 Office 365's MFA product does not extend to the device, meaning a user does not authenticate by more than one factor on their machine (computer) unless there is a 3rd party tool installed on the device.
-This is something Microsoft intends to address and is on the roadmap.
-MFA will go the similar route of Advanced Threat Protection (ATP) and eventually include a Windows product.
-Certain Microsoft licensing includes Azure ATP, O365 ATP, and Windows Defender ATP; and these products compliment one another to address threat vectors across systems and devices.
-MFA will eventually cover similar ground.
+Microsoft has moved to address this by consolidating MFA into Microsoft Defender for Identity, previous known as Azure Advanced Threat Protection.
+Microsoft also changed the naming of several of its security products, bringing them under the Microsoft Defender suite.
+(Read more about this nomenclature change here.)
+Each of the new security products compliment one another to address threat vectors across systems and devices, including MFA.

 Many of the government contractors we interact with are considering or implementing 3rd party tools to extend MFA to the device: Duo, RSA, YubiKey, Okta, and others, Office 365 GCC High can be integrated with these products to allow a synchronized authentication experience for users, but it does require a certain level of expertise and elbow grease to make it work.
 If you'd like to discuss this further and wouldn't mind some help integrating Duo, Jamf, RSA, YubiKey, and Okta into your security and compliance approach, give us a shout.